Matt Monro: Ill health and death

+Legacy

 The 20th anniversary of Monro's death spotlighted the continuing interest in his music, with a top 10 tribute compilation CD (UK), a No. 1 concert DVD (UK), and a BBC TV documentary all appearing in 2005.
 A 2007 compilation CD entitled From Matt with Love reached the top 40 of the UK Albums Chart during its first week of release.
 His songs were featured on Friday Night Is Music Night on 8 October 2010.

 In late 2005, Matt Monro Jr. toured the United Kingdom with a tribute concert commemorating the anniversary.
 Also, EMI re-released Matt Sings Monro, a 1995 duet album that combined his voice with the senior Monro's.
 Another posthumous Matt Monro duet, with Cliff Richard, appeared on Richard's duets CD, Two's Company, in 2007.

+Monro's version of "Softly as I Leave You" was used in a Coronation Street episode in 2010, focusing around the death of Jack Duckworth.

 Monro never recorded a "live" concert album, preferring the technical purity of the recording studio and wanting his public performances to retain an element of uniqueness.
-However, in the past few years, commercially released concert albums have emerged following meticulous remastering of radio and television shows, private recordings he commissioned.
-These include an intimate 1967 cabaret performance from his first tour of Australia; a 1967 BBC concert with Nelson Riddle; a 1966 arena concert before 24,000 fans in Manila; and one of his final concerts, recorded on the last night of his fifteenth and final Australian tour in 1984.
+However, in the past few years, commercially released concert albums have emerged following remastering of radio and television shows, private recordings he commissioned.
+These include a 1967 cabaret performance from his first tour of Australia; a 1967 BBC concert with Nelson Riddle; a 1966 arena concert before 24,000 people in Manila; and one of his final concerts, recorded on the last night of his fifteenth and final Australian tour in 1984.

 His daughter Michele has written a biography, The Singer's Singer: The Life and Music of Matt Monro and has been instrumental, along with sound engineer Richard Moore, in releasing rare and unreleased material by Matt Monro in recent years.

-Through the years, Monro's recordings have been featured regularly in radio and television commercials.
+Through the years, Monro's recordings have been featured in radio and television commercials.
 In July 2020, the Unilever brand Axe began airing an American TV campaign for its deodorant line that spoofed the restrictions on dating during the COVID-19 pandemic, with Monro's "Born Free" as the soundtrack theme.

 In March 2020, Monro reached No. 8 on the UK Albums Chart with an album of performances with a quintet recorded in New York.
 These recordings, later overdubbed by Dave Cavenaugh in Hollywood, were released for the first time as Monro wanted them to be.

-What would have been Monro's 90th birthday in December 2020, was celebrated by his family with the creation of an official YouTube page, and the four part audio documentary, The Boy from Shoreditch.
+In December 2020, on what would have been Monro's 90th birthday, his family created an official YouTube page with a four-part audio documentary, The Boy from Shoreditch.